European River Cruises: Your Extraordinary Voyage Through the Heart of Europe

 Europe’s river cruise possibilities extend far beyond the Danube, Rhine, and Rhône.
 Many itineraries can be combined or extended for a truly unforgettable voyage.

-• Seine – Paris to the D-Day beaches of Normandy and Monet’s Giverny
+• Seine – Paris to the charming port of Honfleur, the D-Day beaches of Normandy, and Monet’s Giverny

 • Douro – Portugal’s terraced vineyards, port wine estates, and golden hillside villages